-Brand Marketing Fund (BMF)-We maintain the BMF on behalf of our franchisees and we charge these hotels a fee of 2.5% of gross room revenue, which is then used by the BMF to fund national advertising promotions and campaigns.
-BMF fees collected from CorePoint Hotels are reflected within brand funds in the accompanying combined statements of operations.
-We recorded revenues related to BMF from the

-CorePoint Hotels of approximately \$16.1 million for the nine months ended September, 30, 2017, and \$21.4 million, and \$22.3 million for the years ended December 31, 2016 and 2015, respectively.
+Brand Marketing Fund ("BMF")-We maintain the BMF on behalf of our franchisees and we charge these hotels a fee of 2.5% of gross room revenue, which is then used by the BMF to fund national advertising promotions and campaigns.
+BMF fees collected from CorePoint Hotels, which are reflected within brand program revenues in the accompanying combined statements of operations.
+We recorded revenues related to BMF from the CorePoint Hotels of approximately \$20.5 million, \$21.4 million, and \$22.3 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 Customer Loyalty Program-We administer the Returns program and charge participating hotels a fee to administer the program equal to 5.0% of the Returns members' eligible room rate per night.
-We recorded Returns revenues related to the CorePoint Hotels of approximately \$12.4 million for the nine months ended September, 30, 2017, and \$16.7 million, and \$18.2 million for the years ended December 31, 2016 and 2015, respectively.
-As part of the Returns program, we have reimbursed the CorePoint Hotels approximately \$5.9 million for the nine months ended September, 30, 2017, and \$8.3 million, and \$8.1 million for the years ended December 31, 2016 and 2015, respectively, for the room nights redeemed with Return points.
+We recorded Returns revenues related to the CorePoint Hotels of approximately \$16.0 million, \$16.7 million, and \$18.2 million for the years ended December 31, 2017, 2016 and 2015, respectively, which are reflected within brand program revenues in the accompanying combined statements of operations.
+As part of the Returns program, we have reimbursed the CorePoint Hotels approximately \$7.3 million, \$8.3 million, and \$8.1 million for the years ended December 31, 2017, 2016 and 2015, respectively, for the room nights redeemed with Return points.

 Reservation Fees-Reservation fees are recognized based on 2.0% of gross room revenues.
-We recorded revenues related to reservation fees from the CorePoint Hotels of approximately \$12.9 million for the nine months ended September, 30, 2017, and \$17.2 million, and \$17.8 million for the years ended December 31, 2016 and 2015, respectively.
+We recorded revenues related to reservation fees from the CorePoint Hotels of approximately \$16.5 million, \$17.2 million, and \$17.8 million for the years ended December 31, 2017, 2016 and 2015, respectively, which are reflected within brand program revenues in the accompanying combined statements of operations.

 Other Fees-Other fees include fees for information technology services and online digital marketing.
-We recorded revenues related to other fees from the CorePoint Hotels of approximately \$8.0 million for the nine months ended September, 30, 2017, and \$10.3 million, and \$10.7 million for the years ended December 31, 2016 and 2015, respectively.
+We recorded revenues related to other fees from the CorePoint Hotels of approximately \$10.2 million, \$10.3 million, and \$10.7 million for the years ended December 31, 2017, 2016 and 2015, respectively, which are reflected within brand program revenues in the accompanying combined statements of operations.